solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### 3rd party Azure solutions / Azure Marketplace

 The [Azure Marketplace] provides thousands of certified apps on Azure tailored to meet customer needs.
-Many of these apps utilize PaaS MySQL.
+Many of these apps utilize Azure Database for MySQL.

 #### CMS like WordPress